 This iron is marked for the Incandescent Light & Supply Co., Wichita, that was later consolidated with the Coleman Lamp Co.
 This model was manufactured for Incandescent Light & Supply by the American Gas Machine Co.
 (AGM), Albert Lea, Minnesota.
 The iron (here Patent Applied For) was issued patent 1,043,421 on Nov.
 5, 1912 to Hans C. Hanson, President of AGM.
 This iron is in Jan Dyke’s collection.

 Coleman sold their No 1 iron for a short period in the mid 1920’s.
 This model was made for them by the Monitor Sad Iron Co., Big Prairie, Ohio.
 The stamping on the top plate of this model says The Coleman Iron, Made in the U.S.A., and Patent Pend’g.
 You can see this same Monitor iron badged for the Thomas Mfg.
 Co. here.
 The “key” wrench controlled the fuel flow.
 Jason Tyler bought this iron near his home in Australia.

 Roland Chevalier was preheating his Coleman Canada Model No. 2 iron with alcohol when he took this image.
 The alcohol preheats the valve at the back of the iron and the lid extension allows the top plate to lean against the tank to preheat that part as well.
 This iron came with the wrench, funnel, and instructions.
 The trivet is from a different iron.

-The Coleman No. 2 iron, in Nancy Remkus’ collection, was also manufactured by the Monitor Sad iron Co., in the mid 1920’s.
-The lid extension is folded back during operation in the left image and the iron is running in the right image.
+The Coleman No. 2 iron, in Nancy Remkus’ collection, was also manufactured by the Monitor Sad Iron Co., in the mid 1920’s.
+The lid extension is rotated back during operation in the left image and the iron is running in the right image.

 Coleman’s Model 4-A iron was very popular with it’s “Cool BLUE Handle.”
 Coleman in Wichita, Kansas made this model from 1929 – 1948.
 This iron belongs to Clarence Landrum; it was purchased in 1939-40 in rural Oklahoma.